top of page

 • You raise $500,000 in convertible debt or equity with a valuation cap of $3M and a 15% discount.

-• You then raise $5M of seed capital at a $12M pre-money valuation.
+• You then raise a $5M Series A at a $12M pre-money valuation.

-• Before your closing of your Seed Round, let’s say you have issued 115,000 options, leaving 185,000 shares available under the plan.
+• Before your closing of your Series A Round, let’s say you have issued 115,000 options, leaving 185,000 shares available under the plan.

 • Your investors require, as a condition to closing the investment, that you increase your available stock option pool reserve by 100,000 shares, to a total of 285,000 shares available in the pool.